 Dan has been with the Mountain View Police Department for more than 16 years, and during his time here has served as a patrol officer, a field training officer and as a detective, among other assignments.
 As a lieutenant, he currently oversees weekday patrol teams, Personnel and Training, and Property and Evidence.

 Greg began his career with the Mountain View Police Department in 1990.
 He is currently assigned to the Investigative Services Division where he manages the Crimes Against Persons Unit, Crime Suppression Unit, and Youth Services Unit.
 Greg also manages the department vehicle fleet and the Field Evidence Team.

 |Lt.
 Saul Jaeger

 Saul started with the Mountain View Police Department in 2003, and before that served in the private sector as well as the U.S. Army.
 During his time with MVPD, he has served as a patrol officer, field training officer, traffic officer, detective, hostage negotiator and as the traffic unit’s sergeant.
-In his role as lieutenant, Saul oversees two Field Operations teams as well as the Traffic Unit.
-He will also assume command of the Crisis Negotiation Team.
-02.
+In his role as lieutenant, Saul oversees the Communications Center and is the command of the Crisis Negotiation Team.

 |Lt.
 Frank St. Clair

-Assigned to the Field Operations Division, Frank manages the weekday swing shift Patrol Teams and the Field Training Program.
+Assigned to the Investigative Services Division, Frank manages the department's Crimes Against Persons Unit, the Crime Suppression Unit, and the Cyber Crimes Unit.
 Frank’s previous specialty assignments have included assignments in fugitive apprehension,

 the county narcotics task force and he served as the sergeant of the Crime Suppression Unit.